kevinmarquesp/kevinmarquesp.github.io/content/blog/240204-1143_webcrawlerex-just-a-silly-elixir-exercise/index.md

 end
 ```
 ### Main Function
-That's a really bad practice, do not do anything like that in Elixir, I'm sorry:
+This is really bad practice, do not do anything like that in Elixir, I'm sorry:
 ```elixir
 defmodule WebCrawlerEx do
   @db_file "results.sqlite3"